About the Selbyville PD

 The mission of the Selbyville Police Department is to enhance the quality of life in the Town of Selbyville by working cooperatively with the public and within the framework of the U.S. Constitution, to enforce the laws, prevent crime, protection of persons and property, and maintaining public peace.

 Honor – Always act with the utmost integrity, and be honest and truthful.
-Enforce the laws equally and with bias.
+Enforce the laws equally and without bias.
 Hold yourself and other members to the highest of ethical standards.

 Duty – To protect and serve the public, prevent crime and apprehend offenders.
 Ensure the highest quality service to the public.
 Perform our duties honorably and accept the responsibility to carry them out.
 Our devotion to duty will never waiver.